keylime/keylime/README.md

 * The Registrar is a database of all agents registered with Keylime and hosts the public keys of the TPM vendors.

-* The Agent is deployed to the remote machine that is to be measured or provisoned with secrets stored within an encrypted payload released once trust is established.
+* The Agent is deployed to the remote machine that is to be measured or provisioned with secrets stored within an encrypted payload released once trust is established.

 ### Rust based Keylime Agent

-The verifier, registrar and agent are all developed in Python and situated in this repository `keylime`.
+The verifier, registrar, and agent are all developed in Python and situated in this repository `keylime`.
 The agent is currently undergoing a port to the [Rust programming language](https://www.rust-lang.org), with this work taking place in the [rust-keylime repository](https://github.com/keylime/rust-keylime).